lblod/form-content-service/README.md

 ### Extending the form with direct properties

-Some properties are defined directly on the form, e.g. the generator.
-If we want to extend the form with such properties, we should define them on the `form:Extension`.
+For our extension, we want to be able to specify the same direct properties as we do with a normal form.
+In the case of our extension, we should define them on the `form:Extension`, instead of on the `form:Form`.
 The form-content service will take the `form:Extension` instance and treat it as a `form:Form` instance.
 It will examine the form instance it extends and add all of its predicates to itself.

 ### Transparency of `form:Extensions`